piccolo-orm/piccolo_web/image/app/md/posts/should_i_use_python_instead_of_golang_or_node.md

 With Python, there's now standard library support via the typing module.
 This makes it really easy to implement.

-It soon gets tedious with Typescript constantly having to transpile it to Javascript.
+It soon gets tedious with Typescript constantly having to transpile it to Javascript (unless you run it through ts-node).
 Everything requires a build step.
 Have unit tests which include Typescript code?
 Need to transpile them first before running.

 ### - Testing